315+ Telescopes Ranked

 NexStar 127SLT Telescope Review – Partially Recommended

-The NexStar 127SLT isn’t bad, but comes with serious limitations that make it a questionable proposition in value.
+The NexStar 127SLT isn’t bad.
+However, it struck me that it comes with serious limitations that make it a questionable proposition in value.

 Photo of author